aijianiula0601/stanford_alpaca/stages_chat/prompts/chat_analysis.md

 Output a json object that contains the following keys:

-- user_intention
-- user_state
 - if_ask_personal_contact_information
+- if_ask_personal_photo

 ### Explanation:

-- user_intention:

-  Based on the chat history, analyze the user's intention for the current problem, less than 10 words.

-- user_state:

-  Analyze the user's current status based on chat history and user's current question, less than 10 words.

 - if_ask_private_contact_information:

   Is the current response asking for your private contact information?
-Output yes or no
+Output true or false

+- if_ask_personal_photo

+  Is user's current response asking for private photos?
+Output true or false

 ## Constrains: